mjohnson518/supernova-web/docs/nova-docs/governance/foundation.md

 ### 3.5 Strategic Investment Framework

-Prior to public launch, the Foundation will secure strategic investors who align with SuperNova's vision:
+Prior to public launch, the Foundation will secure strategic investors who align with Supernova's vision:

 - **Strategic Round Allocation**: 525,000 NOVA (1.25% of total supply) from Foundation Reserve
 - **Investor Criteria**:
-  - Alignment with SuperNova's environmental mission
+  - Alignment with Supernova's environmental mission
   - Technical expertise in relevant fields
   - Long-term investment horizon with appropriate lockups
   - Ability to provide technical, operational, or market-making support